Here is a question I hear all the time (mostly from my so) and that is probably still a mystery to many:

 because the moisturizer balances the skin and can help with the oiliness and the impurities, redness etc.

 because the moisturizer protects the skin

-because the moisturizer makes the skin look and feel a bit better
+because it makes your skin look and feel good

 But because oily skin can be tricky and a bad lotion can actually make it worse, the next question is: